ShopRunner/stork/README.md

 # Apparate
 Make your libraries magically appear in Databricks.

+> **Note 6/15/20:** Our team previously had a tradition of naming projects with terms or characters from the Harry Potter series, but we are disappointed by J.K.
+Rowling’s persistent transphobic comments.
+In response, we will be renaming this repository, and are working to develop an inclusive solution that minimizes disruption to our users.

 ## Why we built this

 When our team started setting up CI/CD for the various packages we maintain, we encountered some difficulties integrating Jenkins with Databricks.